-- FILES VIEW: Asana offers users Files view which includes a gallery view with all of the project’s attachments, that makes finding the project files you need easy.
+- FILES VIEW: Asana offers users a file view which includes a gallery view with all of the project’s attachments, which makes finding the project files you need easy.
 Files view shows all of the photos, documents, and files attached to tasks in the project or My Tasks list you’re viewing in a gallery-style view.

 - TEAMMATE VIEW: Teammate views allow users to see the tasks that have been allocated to them, which helps them comprehend their teammates’ workloads.
 You’ll be able to see anything that has been shared with you or that your organisation has made publicly accessible.